What are MTEMC priorities for restoring service?

 Call our toll-free outage reporting line at 1-877-777-9111, and press 9 to report a street light or security light outage, or you may click here.

-- What's a "customer charge"? and other questions about how to read your bill
+- What's a "basic service"? and other questions about how to read your bill

 - Deposits and Connection Fees